 Locate a healthy ZZ Plant stem

-When taking a stem cutting you want to make sure that the part of the ZZ Plant you are using is healthy.
-This will help your propagation be successful.
+When taking a stem cutting you want to make sure that the part of the plant you are using is healthy.

 Make the cut